gradosevic/ag-custom-admin/readme.txt

 4. Default WP grey colors can be refreshed with any colors that you like!
 There are a lot of Colorizer option which can be use to style text, background, login, widgets, admin menu, top bar, footer and many more!

 == Changelog ==

+= 1.2.6.3 =
+* Included colorizer ON/OFF option to exported settings
+* Automaticaly saving settings after importing
+* Fixed issue with admin bar on site pages
+* Added option for switching between admin and site pages(on wp logo, top left corner on admin bar)
+* Fixed custom Howdy text for other languanges than English.

 = 1.2.6.2 =
 * Added custom brand logo url